 Can You Be Too Self-Aware?

-Self-awareness seems like a good thing because it allows you to know yourself, understand your motivations, and ultimately make better decisions.
-But it can also lead us to second guess ourselves and spin out into an excruciating state of self-consciousness, micro-analyzing every nuance of our thoughts and actions.
+Self-awareness seems like a good thing—after all, it allows you to know yourself, understand your motivations, and ultimately make better decisions.
+But it can also lead you to second guess yourself and spin out into an excruciating state of self-consciousness, micro-analyzing every nuance of your thoughts and actions.
 Let’s take a closer look at the two components of self-awareness and see how they work.

 Internal or private self-awareness is a metacognitive process in which we take an observer’s perspective of our own thoughts.
 Internal self-awareness occurs when people become aware of some aspects of themselves, but only in a private way.
 For example, seeing your face in the mirror at home is a type of private self-awareness.
 Noticing that you can’t stop thinking a certain thought.
 Feeling your stomach drop when you realize you left your phone at a restaurant or feeling your heart skip a beat when you see someone you are attracted to are examples of internal self-awareness.